Time to Find Out Why

 The good news?
 When you find that person(s) looking for that type of unique property, you will have a very captive buyer!

-Not Ready to Sell
+#5 - Not Prepared to Sell

 When you are on the market, it's important that the property looks it's best for every showing.